anthony-aylward/bisb-challenges/README.md

 - While Jade's work has been very helpful, there is a need for a second coordinator to ensure reliable support for the increasing number of BISB students.

+- Update: In Jan.
+2020, Jade will leave BISB for Rady School of Management.
 ]

 ---